Updated June 27, 2023

 Introduction to Inheritance Interview Questions and Answers

-Now, if you are looking for a job which is related to Inheritance then you need to prepare for the 2019 Inheritance Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Inheritance Interview Questions and Answers which will help you get success in your interview.
+If you are looking for a job related to Inheritance, you must prepare for the 2023 Interview Questions.
+Every interview is indeed different as per the various job profiles.
+Here, we have prepared the critical Inheritance Interview Questions and Answers to help you succeed in your interview.

-In this 2019 Inheritance Interview Questions article, we shall present 10 most important and frequently asked Inheritance interview questions.
-These questions are divided into two parts are as follows:
+This 2023 Inheritance Interview Questions article will present the ten most important and frequently asked Inheritance interview questions.
+These questions are divided into two parts as follows:

 Part 1 – Inheritance Interview Questions (Basic)

 Q1.
 What are the different other OOPs techniques apart from inheritance?
-Why is multiple inheritances not supported by Java language?
+Why are multiple inheritances not supported by the Java language?

-Different Object Oriented Programming techniques are Abstraction, Encapsulation, and Polymorphism.
-Java supports a lot of other features but not multiple inheritances because it would create ambiguity and would bring a lot of confusion and chaos.
-Let’s give you more insight about it by making use of an example.
+Different Object-Oriented Programming techniques are Abstraction, Encapsulation, and Polymorphism.
+Java supports many other features but not multiple inheritances because it would create ambiguity, confusion, and chaos.
+Let’s give you more insight into it by using an example.

-Suppose, we have created two classes A and B with the same method name: hello() and we have also created another class C which is extending/inheriting the characteristics and the properties of the classes of A, B. Now, the java compiler will not be able to understand the hello() method which is extended by the class C is the result of which class and this calls for ambiguity.
+Suppose we have created two classes, A and B, with the same method name: hello(), and we have also created another class, C, which is extending/inheriting the characteristics and the properties of the classes of A, B. Now, the java ctypes will not understand the hello() method, which is extended by the class C is the result of which class, which calls for ambiguity.

 Q2.
 Why can’t you inherit a constructor?

-When we say that we can’t inherit a constructor, it means that a subclass instance cannot be created by making use of any of the superclass constrictors.
-You cannot do this because you do not want the properties of a superclass constructor to be overridden.
-This would have been possible if inheritance was in the picture but it is not because doing that would conflict with another concept known as Encapsulation.
+When we say that we can’t inherit a constructor, a subclass instance cannot be created using any superclass constructors.
+You cannot do this because you do not want a superclass constructor’s properties overridden.
+This would have been possible if the inheritance was in the picture, but it is not because doing that would conflict with another concept known as Encapsulation.

 Q3.
 Explain the differences between inheritance and composition.